playframework/playframework/documentation/manual/releases/release24/migration24/Migration24.md

 ## Distribution

-Previously, Play added all the resources to the the `conf` directory in the distribution, but didn't add the `conf` directory to the classpath.
+Previously, Play added all the resources to the `conf` directory in the distribution, but didn't add the `conf` directory to the classpath.
 Now Play adds the `conf` directory to the classpath by default.

 This can be turned off by setting `PlayKeys.externalizeResources := false`, which will cause no `conf` directory to be created in the distribution, and it will not be on the classpath.
 The contents of the applications `conf` directory will still be on the classpath by virtue of the fact that it's included in the applications jar file.